romz-pl/AMPL-models/003-food-manufacture-2/in/0-prompt.md

 problem:
 1. The food may never be made up of more than three oils in any month.
 2. If an oil is used in a month, at least 20 tons must be used.
-3. If either of VEG 1 or VEG 2 are used in a month then OIL 3 must also be used.
+3. If either of VEG1 or VEG2 are used in a month then OIL3 must also be used.